CB

 “Without a really astute groom or trainer who knows what is normal for this horse, some of those things can easily get missed.
 If we don’t address some of those small indicators until they get much more serious or much more noticeable, we begin to see bigger digestive problems begin to blossom.
 So often they start with a horse just not quite being right.”

-Overall management is the key to resilience
+Overall Management is the Key to Resilience

-Though injury and illness can occur with any and all horses, one important factor to keep in mind when buying a new horse or considering a different training regimen or sport for a horse you already own is the horse’s build and breeding.
+Though injury and illness can occur with any and all horses, one important factor to keep in mind when buying a new horse, or considering a different training regimen or sport for a horse you already own, is the horse’s build and breeding.

-“You’ve got to factor in the horse’s ability to do the job, whether that comes from breeding genetics, conformation of the horse, what it was bred to do, and what it’s being asked to do,” says Franklin.
+“You’ve got to factor in the horse’s ability to do the job, whether that comes from breeding genetics, conformation of the horse, what it was bred to do, and what it’s being asked to do,” says Dr. Franklin.
 “If you’re asking a little ranch horse to be a racehorse, it’s probably not going to do very well, and it’s not going to be very resilient.”

 Another factor in creating resilience is learning to read your horse’s communication signals.
 Since performance horses aren’t able to tell us when they’re hurting or dealing with some type of internal problem such as ulcers or a lung condition, they will show us in some other way--with their attitude, performance, or even their physical appearance, and we have to actively be paying attention in order to understand these signals.

-“The key to resilience is realizing that in some cases we just need to back off and let them recover and recuperate, to encourage maximum performance, and in other cases it means we need to be a lot more consistent about the training, the nutrition, the horse’s mental health - individual horse management - to keep a horse healthy through its show and performance season,” says Latson.
+“The key to resilience is realizing that in some cases we just need to back off and let them recover and recuperate to encourage maximum performance, and in other cases it means we need to be a lot more consistent about the training, the nutrition, the horse’s mental health - individual horse management - to keep a horse healthy through its show and performance season,” says Dr. Latson.

 We’ve heard it before, but an ounce of prevention is definitely worth a pound of cure when it comes to keeping performance horses sound and healthy.
 Nutrition (both the feed and supplements), recovery time, and good management all play a crucial role in maintaining healthy performance horses.

-“It’s all about not allowing those little impediments to build up and turn into the thing that ends up taking performance horses to the vet,” says Franklin.
-“Unless there’s an acute orthopedic injury, most of the time it’s wear and tear or lack of proper conditioning.
+“It’s all about not allowing those little impediments to build up and turn into the thing that ends up taking performance horses to the vet,” says Dr. Franklin.
+“Unless there’s an acute orthopedic injury, most of the time it’s wear and tear, or lack of proper conditioning.
 It could be saddle fit issues, it could be nutritional; all of those things won’t create a problem right away, but they’re small factors that end up creating a larger problem and that wears against the resiliency of our performance horses.”

 < Prev Next >